With Maddi Parsons, Rochelle Lopes, and Sophia Cassano.

 A consultation with a Dietitian is very different from the one you would have with your GP.

 The appointment will usually last around 45 minutes (or longer for some health conditions).
 This ensures there will be plenty of time to go through any health issues or concerns in great detail.
-Maddi will assess all of the factors that have an influence on your nutrition.
+Rochelle and Maddi will assess all of the factors that have an influence on your nutrition.

 Depending on your situation, this education could look like: